-If you would like to provide parking for your guests on your wedding day, you have the option to reserve the two lots located next to DCC's building.
-The lots provide up to 60 spaces at a cost of \$200.
+If you would like to provide parking for your guests on your wedding day, speak to DCC about this interest.
+Availability and price of parking lot rental varies.
 At your request, DCC will manage the reservation of the lots.
 Lot reservation is available for the wedding service only (not for the rehearsal).